mrj0nesmtl/sheltr-v2/src/pages/About/content/sheltr_intro_eng.md

 ### **2. Blockchain Transparency and Smart Contracts**

-Using blockchain, we provide verifiable donation tracking and automated fund allocation:
+Using blockchain, we provide verifiable donation tracking and automated variable fund allocation:

 - **80%**: Directly supports participants' immediate needs.
 - **15%**: Allocated to a housing fund for stability.